hyundai-robotics/doc-hi6-operation/5-conditional-setting/2-op-cond-set-info.md

-# 5.2 Information of Operation Conditions Setting
+ï»¿# 5.2 Information of Operation Conditions Setting